calagator/calagator/README.md

 When you make a pull request, make sure to add your name to the list of contributors in [CONTRIBUTORS.md](http://github.com/calagator/calagator/blob/master/CONTRIBUTORS.md).

+All Calagator contributors are expected to read and follow our [code of conduct](https://github.com/calagator/calagator/wiki/Code-of-Conduct).

 Contributors
 ------------